RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contact.md

-:speech_balloon: You can contact project's staff by
+:speech_balloon: You can contact project's staff by:

 - Chatting on our **#airgeddon** channel at Discord.
 Join clicking on the [Public Invitation link](https://discord.gg/sQ9dgt9)